Who we are

 Where you contribute material to us, e.g. user generated content or in response to a particular campaign or event we will generally only keep your content for as long as is reasonably required for the purpose(s) for which it was submitted unless otherwise stated at the point of generation.

 Your choices and rights to know what we know about you, make changes or ask us to stop using your data

-Under the Data Protection Act you have the right to request a copy of the personal information we hold about you and to have any inaccuracies corrected.
+Under the GDPR you have the right to request a copy of the personal information we hold about you and to have any inaccuracies corrected.
 We do not accept these requests by email so we can ensure that we only provide personal information to the right person.